 Mixer Showers Explained: The Complete Guide

-Instead of wrestling with separate taps or guessing how much hot and cold you need, a mixer shower blends them seamlessly for you.
+And that’s where mixer showers come in.
+Instead of fumbling with different taps or guessing how much hot and cold you need, a mixer shower does it for you.
 And if you’ve ever wondered what’s a thermostatic shower or "how does a thermostatic shower valve work," you’re in the right place.
-In this guide, we’ll break it all down.
+So, let’s break it all down.

 What’s a Thermostatic Shower?